IBM/ibm-cloud-sdk-common/JavaDeploy.md

 provides you with the necessary authority to publish artifacts using your chosen group id.
-If you will be using the `com.ibm.cloud` group id as recommended above, then request approval for your request from Phil Adams by adding a mention to `[~padamstx]` to the ticket).
+If you will be using the `com.ibm.cloud` group id as recommended above, then add this comment to your ticket to request approval from Phil Adams:
+`[~padamstx] please approve this request.`.

 ## 3: Create a public/private key pair for signing artifacts
 One of the requirements for publishing artifacts on Maven Central is that